adam-jackson-cog/local-dev-setup/README.md

 This repository contains essential setup scripts and guides for establishing a complete local development environment for Cognizant Moment tech team members.
 The setup is designed to work in corporate environments where admin privileges may not be available.

+## 📋 Prerequisites

+- **macOS** (scripts are optimized for macOS environments)
+- **VS Code** installed
+- **Internet connection** for downloading packages
+- **Basic terminal access** (admin privileges not required)
+- **GitHub Copilot License** (see Enterprise License section below)

+## 🏢 Obtaining Enterprise GitHub Copilot License

+### For Cognizant Team Members

+To access GitHub Copilot through your Cognizant enterprise account, you'll need to request a license through the official software asset request process.

+For immediate assistance with license requests, contact your local IT support or development team lead.

 ## 📁 Repository Structure

 ### `/mcp` - Model Context Protocol Setup